Seward County, Nebraska

-Seward County is a county in the U.S. state of Nebraska.
-As of the 2010 United States Census, the population was 16,750.
+Seward County is a county in the U.S. state of Nebraska, United States.
+As of the 2020 United States census, the population was 17,609.
 Its county seat is Seward.
 The county was formed in 1855, and was organized in 1867.
-It was originally called Greene County, and in 1862 it was renamed for William H. Seward, United States Secretary of State under Abraham Lincoln and Andrew Johnson.
+It was originally called Greene County, and in 1862 it was renamed for William H. Seward, Secretary of State under Abraham Lincoln and Andrew Johnson.
 Seward County is part of the Lincoln, NE Metropolitan Statistical Area.

 In the Nebraska license plate system, Seward County is represented by the prefix 16 (it had the sixteenth-largest number of vehicles registered in the county when the license plate system was established in 1922).

 Geography

 The Seward County terrain consists of low rolling hills, largely dedicated to agriculture including center pivot irrigation.
 The Big Blue River flows south-southeasterly through the central part of the county.
 The county has a total area of 576 sqmi, of which 571 sqmi is land and 4.5 sqmi (0.8%) is water.